 Span range: Short

 Many naturally created arch formations resemble a bridge.
-Those bridges could be have been formed from river flow, wind erosion, or collapse of lava tubes.
+Those bridges could have been formed from river flow, wind erosion, or the collapse of lava tubes.

-Azure Window, for example, on the island of Gozo, was created by the collapse of a sea case, probably during the 19 century.
-Another famous example is Natural Bridge in Virginia.
-It’s a geological formation comprising a 215-foot tall natural arch with a span of 90 feet.
+Azure Window, for example, on the island of Gozo, was created by the collapse of a sea case, probably during the 19th century.
+Another well-known example is the Natural Bridge in Virginia, a geological formation featuring a 215-foot tall natural arch with a 90-foot span.

 21. Beam Bridge